 Enrolling in courses:

-Please note: Fall 2018 course registration for new ECE graduate students will take place during the summer before Fall.
+Please note: Fall 2020 course registration for new ECE graduate students will take place during the summer before Fall.
 An exact date and time will be announced soon.
-New students will not have access to register for Fall Quarter classes until the decided date.
+New students will not have access to register for Fall Quarter classes until then.

 Additional enrollment details:

 - If you plan to enroll in ECE 200, ECE 298 and/or ECE 299, make certain you select the section under the correct faculty member.

 - You must obtain permission to enroll in any ECE class(es) for which you do not meet the prerequisite(s), you must request permission via EASy.
 (More Information TBA)